 “Working at Miller Thomson has been an incredible learning experience.
 It helped me understand the applications of the law in a huge range of practice areas.
 I have been able to work on projects related to Aboriginal law, real estate, torts, corporate law, and securities, just to name a few.
 The guidance and resources provided have made every assignment feel accessible and interesting.
 The mentorship given to me also made my transition into the work environment easy.

 I have loved working with my cohort over this summer, and getting to know the other associates, partners, students and staff.
 The people I have been able to work with have made it all that extra bit more special.
-Even at this early stage in my career Miller Thomson has already given me the chance to work on projects that I have felt were important to me and my community.
-I am looking forward to what is to come after being given such a great opportunity this summer.”
+Even at this early stage in my career Miller Thomson has already given me the chance to work on projects that I have felt were important to me and my community.”

 Shawnee Monchalin, Vancouver